 All WACKER shares — ordinary and preferred — are bearer shares.
 Unlike in the case of registered shares, WACKER does not maintain a share register within the meaning of Section 67 of the German Stock Corporation Act; such a register would contain the name, date of birth and address of the shareholder and the number of shares held.

-We use your personal data (such as name, address, number of shares, type of ownership of shares, the number of your admission ticket, the authorization of a proxy and the issue of instructions) to enable you as a shareholder to participate in — and exercise your rights at — the Annual Shareholders’ Meeting.
-The processing of your personal data is absolutely necessary for the preparation of and your participation in the Annual Shareholders’ Meeting in accordance with Section 129 para.
-1 sentence 2 AktG.
-The legal framework for the processing of your personal data is provided by the German Stock Corporation Act in conjunction with Article 6 para.
+We use your personal data (such as name, address, number of shares, type of ownership of shares, the number of your confirmation of registration, the authorization of a proxy and the issue of instruc-tions) to enable you as a shareholder to exercise your rights at the virtual Annual Shareholders’ Meet-ing.
+The processing of your personal data is absolutely necessary for the preparation of and the exer-cise of your rights in the Annual Shareholders’ Meeting.
+The legal framework for the processing of your personal data is provided by the German Stock Corporation Act (in accordance with Sections 123, 126 f., 129 AktG) in conjunction with Article 6 para.
 1 c) GDPR.

 In addition, we may process your personal data to meet further legal obligations such as regulatory requirements and binding provisions under stock corporation, security trading, commercial and tax law.
 In order to comply with provisions under stock corporation law — for example, when authorizing the proxies nominated by WACKER for the Annual Shareholders’ Meeting — we must verifiably record the data that serves as proof of authorization and store this with access protection for three years (Section 134 para.
 3 sentence 5 AktG).
 The legal framework for the processing of said data in this case is provided by relevant legal provisions in conjunction with Article 6 para.
 1 c) GDPR.